 Election of Chair-Elect for 2024-2025 – No vote.
 Tabled until entire committee has a chance to review proposed changes before being sent to FSEC.

 Brief on Procedures for Upcoming Course Renewals – Tachelle briefed the committee on the renewal process, instructing them to watch for the OneDrive shared folder link.
-Noted that OIE pre-filles the renal forms and sends out to the committee members assigned to review respective courses.
+Noted that OIE pre-filled the renewal forms and sends out to the committee members assigned to review respective courses.
 All committee members will have access to the spreadsheet indicating the dissemination of workload.

 Voting